qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - Different in-memory string behaviors in different languages:
   - Rust use UTF-8 for in-memory string. `s.len()` gives byte count.
 Rust does not allow directly indexing on a `str`. `s.chars().count()` gives code point count.
 Rust is strict in UTF-8 code point validity (for example Rust doesn't allow subslice to cut on invalid code point boundary).
   - Golang use UTF-8 for in-memory string. `len(s)` gives byte count. `s[i]` works same as byte array. `utf8.RuneCountInString(s)` gives code point count.
-  - Java, C#, JS use UTF-16-like encoding for in-memory string.
+  - Java, C# and JS use UTF-16-like encoding for in-memory string.
 UTF-16 works on 2-byte-units.
 But a code point can be 1 2-byte-unit or 2 2-byte-units (surrogate pair).
 Length of string is the unit count, not code point count.
 Indexing works on 2-byte-units.
   - In Python, `len(s)` gives code point count.
 Indexing gives a string that contains one code point.
+  - In C++, `std::string` has no constraint of encoding.
+It can be seen as a wrapper of `std::vector<char>`.
+String length and indexing is based on bytes.
   - No language mentioned above do string length and indexing based on grapheme cluster.
 - Some text files have byte order mark (BOM) at the beginning.
 For example, EF BB BF is a BOM that denotes the file is in UTF-8 encoding.
 It's mainly used in Windows.
 Some non-Windows software does not handle BOM.
+- When converting binary data to string, often the invalid places are replaced by � (U+FFFD)
 - [Confusable characters](https://github.com/unicode-org/icu/blob/main/icu4c/source/data/unidata/confusables.txt).
 - Normalization. é can be U+00E9 or U+0065 U+0301
 - [Zero-width characters](https://ptiglobal.com/the-beauty-of-unicode-zero-width-characters/), [Invisible characters](https://invisible-characters.com/)